irydium/irydium/packages/site/static/components/python.md

 }
 ```

-Here's a simple example of using the above-defined plugin to return the value of "pi":
+Here's an example of using the above-defined plugin to return the value of "pi":

 ```{code-cell} python
 ---